+First send-out

+Verbal warning by Dean of Students or Dean of Operations and a letter written home to inform parents of the send-out.
+The Head of Year, Dean of Students or Dean of Operations will contact parents to discuss the behaviour.

+Second

+send-out

-send-out Care) and a letter written home to inform parents of the send-out.
-The Head of Year or Deputy Principal (Student Care) will contact parents to discuss the behaviour.
-Second send-out Formal letter sent home to parents indicating that the student has been sent out of class on two occasions.
-A parent interview is requested by the Deputy Principal (Student Care).
-Third send-out In-school suspension for one day - separate recess / lunch breaks - no contact with students.
+Formal letter sent home to parents indicating that the student has been sent out of class on two occasions.
+A parent interview is requested by the Dean of Students or Dean of Operations.

+Third send-out

+In-school suspension for one day - separate recess / lunch breaks - no contact with students.
 Parents are notified as soon as possible.
+Parent interview with Dean of Students or Dean of Operations.

+Fourth send-out

-Parent interview with Deputy Principal (Student Care).
-Fourth send-out Out of school suspension for one day - total suspension from College.
+Out of school suspension for one day - total suspension from College.
 Parents are notified as soon as possible and asked to collect their child at their earliest convenience.
-Parent interview with Deputy Principal (Student Care).
-Fifth send-out Parent interview with Deputy Principal (Student Care).
+Parent interview with Dean of Students or Dean of Operations.

+Fifth send-out

+Parent interview with Dean of Students or Dean of Operations.
 Withdrawal or permanent exclusion from College.